ska-sa/katgpucbf/doc/xbgpu.theory.rst

   `heap_timestamp_step = --spectra-per-heap * --samples-between-spectra`.

-A batch of heaps is a collection of heaps from different F-Engines with the same timestamp.
-Correlation occurs on a batch of heaps at a time.
-The correlated data is then accumulated.
-An accumulation period is called an :dfn:`accumulation` and the data output from that accumulation is normally called a :dfn:`dump` - the terms are used interchangeably.
+A :dfn:`batch` of heaps is a collection of heaps from different F-Engines with the same timestamp.
+A :dfn:`chunk` consists of multiple consecutive batches (the number is given by the option :option:`!--heaps-per-fengine-per-chunk`).
+Correlation generally occurs on a chunk at a time, with the batches of the chunk being processed in parallel.
+To avoid race conditions in accumulation, there are multiple accumulators, and batch *i* of a chunk uses accumulator *i*. is then accumulated.
+An accumulation period is called an :dfn:`accumulation` and the data output from that accumulation is normally called a :dfn:`dump` — the terms are used interchangeably.
+Once all the data for a dump has been correlated, the separate accumulators are added together ("reduced") to produce a final result.
+This reduction process also converts from 64-bit to 32-bit integers, saturating if necessary.

 The number of batches to accumulate in an accumulation is equal to the :option:`!--heap-accumulation-threshold` flag.
 The timestamp difference between succesive dumps is therefore equal to: